List of The Hardy Boys characters: Aunt Gertrude

 Gertrude "Trudy" Hardy is the unmarried aunt of Frank and Joe Hardy (the Hardy Boys of the title) and the sister of their father, Fenton.

 She is known to have a peppery temper and on more than one occasion to go "on the warpath".
 She owns an old Volkswagen Beetle.
 In the Undercover Brothers series she goes by Trudy, and sometimes Frank and Joe call her Aunt T.

 In some installments of the original series, Gertrude appears to be a full-time resident of the Hardy household.
 In others, she is often present for a visit, sometimes brief and sometimes extended.
 Her maternal care for the boys doesn't seem to put her in any conflict with the brothers' actual mother Laura, but her characteristics — genial overbearingness, comic frettiness, moral disapproval — make her a much more developed character.
 In the TV series The Hardy Boys/Nancy Drew mysteries, the mother has been completely written out and Aunt Gertrude has become Frank and Joe's only maternal figure.

 Gertrude frequently expresses her maternal care for the boys and their friends through her cooking, and it is generally agreed (particularly by the occasionally gluttonous Chet Morton) that she excels in this area.

 Chet Morton

 Chester "Chet" Morton appears in most of The Hardy Boys books.
 He often tags along on the boys' little adventures.
 He is portrayed as a stout fellow and is often described as "plump" or "chubby", with a love for food.
-The books describe his bright yellow jalopy, which he had named "Queen", as the "pride of Chet's life", and he works on it daily to "soup up" the engine.
+The books describe his bright yellow jalopy, which he has named "Queen", as the "pride of Chet's life", and he works on it daily to "soup up" the engine.
 His stature and not-athletic nature make him a frequent source of comic relief; however, it is noted that he can move fast when needed.
 His whimsical nature is frequently a distraction for him, though it occasionally leads to an unexpected break in the case.
 Throughout the original canon, Chet is always diving into new hobbies like botany in The Shore Road Mystery or ballooning in The Clue of the Hissing Serpent.